 We’re just about to set off on a week’s trip to North Wales where we’ll be staying with friends.
-It’s been a long time since we had a holiday and it’s much needed; I’m really looking forward to it.
-I’ve not been to this particular part of Wales before, but it’s CT’s old stomping ground, so he’ll have a lot to show me.
+It’s been a long time since we had a holiday and it’s much needed.
+I expect you can imagine how much I’m looking forward to it.
+I’ve not been to this particular part of Wales before, so it will be double exciting.
+It’s actually CT’s old stomping ground, so he’ll have a lot to show me.

 In fact the cake I made was nothing like the original at all.
 I had a bottle of cold pressed Mrs Middleton’s Oil, which I’d been saving for just the right cake occasion.
 I thought it would work well here by giving a nutty tone and depth of flavour, so substituted it for the vegetable oil in the original recipe.
 As I wanted the cake to look pretty, I decided to try it in a bundt mould and add a rum drizzle to the top.

 This was a quick and simple cake to make, which was just as well as there was plenty to do in preparation for our departure.
 I siphoned off a little of the cake batter so that I could try it before inflicting it on others.
 Unsurprisingly, with the ingredients used, it was delicious.

 What was surprising was just how spongy the texture was.
 I was expecting something much denser, but when I squeezed the cake tightly together expecting it to clump up, it bounced back to its original form almost instantaneously.
 I was impressed.